smart48/le-ssl-laravel-package/README.md

 Laravel Let's Encrypt Laravel Package to install Let's Encrypt SSL Certificates for customers using A NAMES.
 Based upon domain name used in Laravel commands and common A Name a certificate is generated and Nginx configuration file made.

-All configuration files are loaded in the main config file using `to be addded herr`
+All configuration files are loaded in the main config file `src/config/ssl-manager.php` which can be copied to `config/ssl-manager.php`.

+to be added in config file:

+- target_aname
+- account_email

+to be added in .env:

+- SSL_ROOT_SITE
+- SSL_SITES_DIRECTORY
+- SSL_STORAGE_DIRECTORY

 ## Usage